When you pay your employees each pay period, you’re compensating them for the time they worked, whether they’re exempt or hourly employees.

 - Accrued time off (including sick time and vacation time)

 Gross pay is how much your employees earned—but that’s not how much they take home each pay period.
 There are a variety of deductions that come out of your employee’s pay, and those deductions need to be itemized on their pay stubs, and you—the employer— are in charge of withholding taxes.

 Deductions that should be included on an employee’s pay stub include:

 - Income tax deductions (including federal tax, state tax, and local taxes that fund things like unemployment and disability insurance, Social Security, Medicare, and other critical services)

-- Deductions for employee benefits (for example, health insurance, life insurance, flex spending accounts, or contributions to a retirement plan)
+- Deductions for employee benefits (for example, health insurance, health savings accounts, life insurance or contributions to retirement savings)

 - Voluntary deductions (for example, charitable contributions)